Politics of Veneto: Provinces

-Veneto is subdivided into seven provinces, including Venice which has functioned as a metropolitan city since 2015.
+Veneto is subdivided into seven provinces, including Venice which has functioned as a metropolitan city, with the mayor of Venice functioning also as metropolitan mayor, since 2015.

 All the seven provinces, but especially Vicenza, Verona and Padua, were long Christian Democratic heartlands.
-In the early 1990s, when the Venetian and Italian party systems experienced huge realignments, Treviso, Vicenza and Verona became strongholds of Liga Veneta–Lega Nord, while in Padua, the region's most populated, Forza Italia/The People of Freedom/Forza Italia was the dominant political force; only two provinces, Venice and Rovigo, have traditionally been the powerbases of the centre-left and, more recently, the Democratic Party, while Belluno is a swing province.
-In the 2015 regional election Liga Veneta came largely first in each and every province.
+In the early 1990s, when the Venetian and Italian party systems experienced huge realignments, Treviso, Vicenza and Verona became strongholds of Liga Veneta–Lega Nord, while in Padua, the region's most populated, Forza Italia/The People of Freedom/Forza Italia was the dominant political force; only two provinces, Venice and Rovigo, have traditionally been the powerbases of the centre-left coalition and, more recently, the Democratic Party, while Belluno was long a swing province.
+In the 2020 regional election Liga Veneta, which fielded two lists, came largely first in each and every province.

-Since 2014 provinces have lost many powers to the region and the municipalities, and, contextually, provincial presidents have been elected by mayors and municipal councillors, whose votes are weighted according to the population of their municipalities.
-In some cases, elected Presidents represent bipartisan or trans-party coalitions.
-For instance, Enoch Soranzo was elected in Padua thanks to the decisive support of the Democratic Party, while the majority of his party, Liga Veneta, had endorsed another candidate, and Achille Variati was endorsed both by the Democrats and Forza Italia in Vicenza.
-In 2015 the Province of Venice was replaced by the Metropolitan City of Venice and the mayor of Venice, Luigi Brugnaro, was sworn in as metropolitan mayor too.
+After a reform was enacted in 2014, provinces have lost most powers to the region and the municipalities, and, contextually, provincial presidents have been elected by mayors and municipal councillors, whose votes are weighted according to the population of their municipalities.
+In some cases, elected presidents represent bipartisan or trans-party coalitions.
+For instance, in 2014 Enoch Soranzo was elected in Padua thanks to the decisive support of the Democratic Party, while the majority of the centre-right coalition had endorsed another candidate.
+Contextually, Achille Variati was endorsed both by the Democrats and Forza Italia in Vicenza and, more recently, Sergio Giordani was the joint candidate of all running parties in 2022.

+In the following table, inhabitants are updated according to April 2024 ISTAT figures.

 Municipalities

-Twenty-six comuni of Veneto have more than 25,000 inhabitants.
+Twenty-six comuni, hence municipalities, of Veneto have more than 25,000 inhabitants.

-Eleven are controlled by Liga Veneta, five by the Democratic Party, three by Forza Italia and one by the Brothers of Italy.
-Five mayors are non-party independents: two of these are supported by Liga Veneta, Forza Italia and the Brothers of Italy, two by the Democratic Party and the remaining one by a local nonpartisan coalition.
+Of these, seven have mayors representing Liga Veneta, five the Democratic Party, five the Brothers of Italy and two Forza Italia.
+Six mayors are non-party independents: two of these are supported by the Democratic Party and its centre-left allies, two jointly by Liga Veneta, the Brothers of Italy and Forza Italia, and two by local non-partisan coalitions.

+In the following table, inhabitants are updated according to April 2024 ISTAT figures and, in case of non-party independent mayors supported by partisan coalitions, the party to which the mayor is closest or the largest party in the coalition is indicated in brackets.

 Political parties and elections

 Latest regional election

 The latest regional election took place on 20–21 September 2020.

-Luca Zaia of Liga Veneta–Lega was re-elected President by a landslide 76.8% of the vote, while his main rival Arturo Lorenzoni stopped at 15.7%.
+Luca Zaia of Liga Veneta–Lega (formerly Lega Nord) was re-elected President by a landslide 76.8% of the vote, while his main rival Arturo Lorenzoni stopped at 15.7%.
 Liga Veneta, which ran an official party list and a list named after Zaia, was confirmed the largest in the region with a combined 61.5% of the vote.
 The Democratic Party came second with 11.9% and the Brothers of Italy third with 9.6%.
 The total score of Venetist parties was 65.6%, the highest ever.